puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_node_definitions.markdown

 Location
 -----

-Node definitions should go in [the main manifest (site.pp)][sitepp].
+Node definitions should go in [the main manifest][sitepp].
 The main manifest can be a single file, or a directory containing many files.

 Syntax
 -----